 - Clearly state the Compensations and Distributions.

-- Make contingencies for worst-case scenarios such as conflict resolution, removal of partners, how shares percentages will fluctuate should an existing or new partner invest additional money into the business and so on.
+- Make contingencies for worst-case scenarios such as conflict resolution, removal of partners, how to share percentages will fluctuate should an existing or new partner invest additional money into the business, and so on.

 - Outline circumstances that would warrant partnership termination.

-If a Dispute arises talk and focus on a solution.
+If a Dispute Arises Talk and Focuses on a Solution.

 As disputes arise try to address them in earnest so they do not escalate.
-Make a time to discuss the issue free from the hustle and bustle daily office protocol that may distract you.
-Something like an after work meeting, Saturday brunch or early dinner should suffice.
+Make time to discuss the issue free from the hustle and bustle of daily office protocol that may distract you.
+Something like an after-work meeting, Saturday brunch, or early dinner should suffice.

 If you and your partner cannot see eye to eye with the dispute getting worse consider hiring a mediator to help you resolve it.
 This is a smart proactive move that aims to keep things civil and remove any bias the partners may have by putting a neutral person into the process.